 This course surveys the dramatic transformations affecting the British peoples since the Civil Wars.
 It examines shifts and ruptures in the national identities of the English, Welsh, Scots and Irish peoples as they became "British" in this period.
-It also studies processes of colonial and imperial expansion and devolution, and makes use of the lenses of class, gender and race in discussing social and cultural transformations within the British Empire.
+It also studies processes of

-HST 325.
-TOPICS IN MODERN BRITISH HISTORY
+TOPICS IN MODERN BRITISH HISTORY HST 325.

 This course is organized around a central topic or theme, the study of which provides insight into important developments in modern British history.
-The course is offered only in London and is limited to students enrolled in the Semester in London Program.
+The course is offered only in London and is limited to students enrolled in the Semester in London program.